-Except as stated below, there were no related-party transactions in fiscal 2007.
+Except as stated below, there were no reportable related-party transactions in 2009.
 Under its charter, the Audit Committee of the Board of Directors is responsible for approving any proposed related-party transaction.
 There are at present no written or otherwise established policies or procedures for the review, approval or ratification of related-party transactions, except the statement in the Audit Committee charter noted above.

-Kathleen Kits van Heyningen, the spouse of Mr. Martin Kits van Heyningen, serves as our Creative Director.
-For fiscal 2007, total individual compensation for Kathleen Kits van Heyningen, based on total salary, bonus, stock compensation expense and all other compensation, as calculated in our 2007 Summary Compensation table, was approximately \$125,000.
+Kathleen Kits van Heyningen, the spouse of Mr. Martin Kits van Heyningen, serves as our creative director.
+For fiscal 2009, total individual compensation for Kathleen Kits van Heyningen, based on total salary, bonus, aggregate grant date fair value of restricted stock granted during the year and all other compensation, as calculated in our 2009 Summary Compensation Table, was approximately \$153,000.